When will schools have students back in classrooms?

 If my student forgets their mask will they be sent home?

-No, a surgical style mask will be provided.
+No, a multi-ply surgical style mask will be provided to the student.

 Will students who are not wearing an appropriate mask, or not wearing one correctly, be permitted on campus?

 SLCUSD expects all individuals to wear face covering.
-A site will provide a face covering should it be needed.
+A school will provide a face covering should it be needed.
 Any individual will be counseled and may be removed from a setting for refusal to participate in health and safety protocols.
+Face coverings should be multilayer, without a vent, that are worn fitted over the nose and mouth.

 Is it realistic to expect students to maintain physical distancing and always keep their masks on?

 We recognize that human behavior will make it difficult to always have students, and even staff, maintain constant vigilance with physical distancing and masks.
 Therefore, we have followed the State's guidance and are directing staff that 6-feet physical distancing will be maintained to the “extent possible.”
 Students will be reminded to stay apart and keep their masks on covering both their nose and mouth.
-Schools that have begun in-person learning have found that with practice and reminders, people adjust and do well.
+Physical environments will be structured to support 6 feet of distancing.
+Schools that began in-person learning have found that with practice and reminders, people adjust and do well.

 Will my student be tested for COVID-19?